joelparkerhenderson/wordbooks/project-management.md

 <a name="lifecycles">Lifecycles</a>:

+* [concept-to-cash](TODO): the lifecycle from a new product concept (e.g. feature idea) to cash earned (i.e. the feature is producing financial value).

+* [current state](TODO): what is happening right now with a system's people, processes, tools, etc. (cf. future state)

 * [end-of-life (EOL)](https://en.wikipedia.org/wiki/End-of-life_(product)): a product is in the end of its useful life, from the vendor's point of view.

 * [end-of-sale (EOS)](https://en.wikipedia.org/wiki/End-of-life_(product)): a product is in the end of its sales cycle, from the vendor's point of view.